When is Easter 2025, and when is the best time to put up Easter decorations?

 (Image credit: Future)

-Most of us celebrate the holiday by decorating our homes with Easter crafts and Easter wreaths, with a family get together around a table decorated for Easter, and by making Easter baskets for kids so they can enjoy an egg hunt.
+Most of us celebrate the holiday by decorating our homes with Easter crafts and Easter wreaths, with a family get-together around a table decorated for Easter, and by making Easter baskets for kids so they can enjoy an egg hunt.

-St Patrick's Day (March 17th) is also often viewed as the traditional day to start decorating for Easter – though, of course, if you love to be ready well in advance of any holiday, want to avoid price hikes, and can't bear the rush, you can start any time in the months building up to the holiday.
+But when to start decorating for Easter?
+As with other holidays and festivities, there is no precise date (or rule!), though most of us usually start decorating around two weeks before Easter to make the most of the celebrations.
+However, if you love to be ready well in advance of any holiday, want to avoid price hikes, and can't bear the rush, you can start any time in the months building up to Easter.

 When to take down Easter decorations?